octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

   };
 ```

-By scrolling down a little we have access to the result of the test scenario, with for each step a summary of the contract.
+By scrolling down a little, we have access to the result of the test scenario, with for each step a summary of the contract.

 ![](../../static/img/smartpy/online_editor_scenario_output.png)
 <small className="figure">FIGURE 4: Online Editor Scenario Output</small>

 ## buy_ticket entrypoint

-`buy_ticket` is an entrypoint that can be called by everyone who want to participate in the raffle.
+`buy_ticket` is an entrypoint that can be called by everyone who wants to participate in the raffle.
-If the invocation is successful the address of the sender will be added to the storage, and the player will now be eligible to win the jackpot
+If the invocation is successful, the address of the sender will be added to the storage, and the player will now be eligible to win the jackpot

 ### Link to referential manual